-Pam has 20 years of experience in the healthcare and life sciences industries with expertise ranging from policy, corporate strategy, product development, analytics and marketing for Fortune 500 companies, startups and government.
-Prior to founding Empiriko, she co-founded AgroGreen Biofuels, an alternative biofuels technology company using plant waste.
+Pam Randhawa is CEO and Founder of Empiriko, an early-stage biotech company focused on developing antiviral therapeutics and home/clinic-based point-of-care diagnostics for personalized patient treatment and monitoring.
+Pam has over 20 years of leadership experience in the healthcare/life sciences industries with expertise ranging from policy, corporate strategy, product development, advanced analytics and marketing for Fortune 500 companies, startups, and government.
+Prior to founding Empiriko, she co-founded AgroGreen Biofuels, an alternative biofuels technology company using agriculture waste.

-Previously, Pam held several executive positions with major healthcare technology companies, including Phase Forward (now Oracle), McKesson and The Medstat Group (now Thomson Reuters).
-She also served as an independent consultant to the State of Ohio, Department of Health, where she led a statewide taskforce for the Health Status of Ohioans for the State Health Plan to increase access and quality, reduce the cost of healthcare and improve public health in Ohio.
+Previously, Pam held several executive positions with major healthcare technology companies.
+She also served as an independent consultant to the State of Ohio, Department of Health, where she led a statewide taskforce for Health Status of Ohioans for the State Health Plan.

-Pam holds a Bachelors Degree in economics from the University of Rajasthan, India, and received a Masters Degree from the Heinz School of Public Policy and Management at Carnegie-Mellon University.
+Pam holds a bachelor’s degree in economics from the University of Rajasthan, India, and earned a master’s degree from the Heinz School of Public Policy and Management at Carnegie-Mellon University.